MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 Q# Jupyter Notebooks make use of the IQ# kernel, which allows you to define, compile, and run Q# callables in a single notebook---all alongside instructions, notes, and other content.
 This means that while it is possible to import and use the contents of `*.qs` Q# files, they are not necessary in the run model.

-Here, we will detail how to run the Q# operations defined above, but a more broad introduction to using Q# Jupyter Notebooks is provided at [Introduction to Q# with Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.jupyter).
+Here, it is detailed how to run the Q# operations defined above, but a more broad introduction to using Q# Jupyter Notebooks is provided at [Introduction to Q# with Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.jupyter).

 ### Defining operations

 In a Q# Jupyter Notebook, you enter Q# code just as we would from inside the namespace of a Q# file.

-So, we can enable access to callables from the [Q# standard libraries](xref:microsoft.quantum.libraries.overview.standard.intro) with `open` statements for their respective namespaces.
+So, one can enable access to callables from the [Q# standard libraries](xref:microsoft.quantum.libraries.overview.standard.intro) with `open` statements for their respective namespaces.
 Upon running a cell with such a statement, the definitions from those namespaces are available throughout the workspace.

 > [!NOTE]